bio2kg/bio2kg-etl/README.md

 ### Define mappings

+1. Define a `download.sh` script to download the dataset.
+2. Define a `mapping-dataset.yarrr.yml` file to map the dataset to the [SemanticScience ontology](https://vemonet.github.io/semanticscience/browse/entities-tree-classes.html) following the Bio2KG models.
-1. Define a `run.sh` script to download the dataset, and run the RML mapper to generate the RDF.
+3. Define a `run.sh` script to run the RML mapper to generate the RDF.
 Use `datasets/HGNC` as starter for tabular files, or `datasets/DrugBank` for XML files.

-2. You can browse existing SemanticScience classes and properties here: https://vemonet.github.io/semanticscience/browse/entities-tree-classes.html
-3. You can add autocomplete and validation for YARRRML mappings files in VisualStudio Code easily with the [YAML extension from RedHat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml):
+Add autocomplete and validation for YARRRML mappings files in VisualStudio Code easily with the [YAML extension from RedHat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
 Go to VisualStudio Code, open settings (`File` > `Preferences` > `Settings` or `Ctrl + ,`).
-After that, add the following lines to the `settings.json` :
+Then add the following lines to the `settings.json` :

 ```json
     "yaml.schemas": {